 2. Create a relaxing, private place in your mind, maybe a beach, garden, childhood hideout - practice going there in your mind a few times a day e.g. when you have a few moments at work, waiting for the kettle to boil, or relaxing in the bath - feel, see and hear things as if you are actually there.

 3. Indulge yourself by fantasising about your perfect birth - allow yourself to go over it in great detail from beginning to end.
 Do this daily in the last few weeks of birth.

 4. Keep focusing on what you do want rather than what you do not want - the brain can not compute the negative - e.g. DON'T think of a pink elephant!
 See what I mean?

 5. Protect yourself from negative images about birth - when someone jumps in to tell you about their horror story - stop them politely and ask them about the good bits they remember.

-This informal class aims to give you confidence through information and practical skills to cope with the early weeks of feeding your baby; We cover topics such as
+We aim to include information and practical skills to cope with the early weeks of feeding your baby in your a/n classes.